 Bobby is a graduate of the Wharton School at the University of Pennsylvania (B.S., Finance) where he serves on Wharton’s Board of Overseers and where he has endowed a number of initiatives focused on social impact and triple bottom line investing.
 Today these programs have grown to include curriculum development, summer internships for students interested in pursuing social impact careers, financial scholarships for minority students, the Turner Social Impact Society, and the Lauren and Bobby Turner Executive Speaker Series for Social Impact.

-Dr. Jennifer Walske is a visiting Scholar at Berkeley-Haas, and an assistant professor (adjunct), and the lead faculty advisor for impact investing @ UCLA Anderson.
-She was previously the interim Faculty Director for Impact@Anderson and a Social Impact Fellow at Berkeley-Haas.
-As a writer, researcher, and investor, Dr. Walske sits on numerous for profit and non-profit boards.
+Dr. Jennifer Walske is a visiting associate professor (adjunct) at the Questrom School of Business, Boston University.
+She is also a visiting professor at Berkeley-Haas.
+As a writer, researcher and investor, Dr. Walske sits on numerous for profit and non-profit boards.
 Her research centers on the funding and scaling of startups, with an emphasis on social startups and social venture capital firms.
 Dr. Walske has received numerous research and teaching awards including the “best paper” award from NYU Stern’s Social Entrepreneurship Conference and the Cheit Award for Teaching Excellence at Berkeley-Haas.
-Prior to her academic career, Dr. Walske was an institutional All-American ranked investment banking securities analyst and a regular commentator on both CNN and CNBC.
+She was previously the Faculty Director of the Global Social Venture Competition, Director of Social Entrepreneurship at Berkeley Haas, and Faculty Director of Impact@Anderson at UCLA.
+Prior to her academic career, Dr. Walske was an institutional All American ranked investment banking securities analyst and a regular commentator on both CNN and CNBC.
 Prior to investment banking, Dr. Walske served in product marketing roles at Synopsys and Intergraph.
 She holds a doctorate in strategy and entrepreneurship from Boston University, an MBA from Santa Clara University and a BA in Communication Studies from UC Santa Barbara.